udelcodes/udelcodes.github.io/index.md

 - Intro to Cybersecurity

-- Networks and the Internet
+- Networks and the Internet (using Minecraft)

 - Fun with Cryptography

 ### When
 ----------
 Camps will be held over Zoom from 10am - 12pm E.S.T on Mondays through Thursdays in 4-week sessions.
+Each week will focus on a different topic.
+Whether you'd like to attend for just one week-long topic or an entire summer-camp cycle that's up to you.
+If you'd like to schedule a one-day workshop with our group just reach out to us.

 - First Session: June 15th - July 9th, 2020

 - Second Session: July 20th - August 13th, 2020

+#### By Topic:

+- Learning to code: June 15th - June 18th and again July 20th - July 23rd

+- Intro to Cybersecurity: June 22nd - June 25th and again July 27th - July 30th

+- Fun with Cryptography: June 29th - July 2nd and again August 3rd - August 6th

+- Networks and the Internet (using Minecraft): July 6th - July 9th and again August 10th - August 13th

 ### How Do I Sign Up?
 ---------